 My first goal was to produce at least two or three chapters that would demonstrate the content, genre, and my writing style and skills.
-Even though I had already tested my writing ability through publication in related journals (the critique received from editors enlightening, invaluable, and supportive), I was aware that I needed to remain mindful of my books contextual audience.
+Even though I had already tested my writing ability through publication in related journals (the critique received from editors enlightening, invaluable, and supportive), I was aware that I needed to remain mindful of my books purpose and it’s potential contextual audience.

 Every writer has their own style of creative expression, but facts require delivery in universally understood dialogue.
-So, finding someone who would initially proofread for me was my next goal (a friend who enjoys reading themselves is a reasonable starting point, although this needs to be done professionally later on).
-Objective feedback and critique shed light on ‘blind spots’; we all have good and not so good writing habits, and perform better on some days and not so well on others.
+So, finding someone who would initially proofread for me was my next goal (a friend who enjoys reading themselves is a reasonable starting point, although this does need to be done professionally later on).
+Objective feedback and critique sheds light on ‘blind spots’; we all have good and not so good writing habits, and perform better on some days and not so well on others.

 The process of writing…

-I love writing or, rather, I love words, their ‘colour’, meaning, the pictures and images they create.
+I love writing, or, rather, I love words, their ‘colour’, meaning, the pictures and images they create.
 But, in spite of my comprehension, imagination and verbal fluidity, writing does not come easily to me.
-Words and images abound in my imagination, my minds-eye, but get distorted in translation from thought to page.
+Words and images abound in my imagination, my minds-eye, but somehow seem to get distorted in translation from thought to page.

 Objective feedback and critique sheds light on ‘blind spots’; we all have good and not so good writing habits, and perform better on some days and not so well on others.

 Aware I must work alongside my dyslexic trait, I compensate by integrating extra time that allows me space; working in ‘bursts’ and stepping away when my brain is saturated.
-Words pour forth, scatter on the page and I have to re-read, correct and re-correct the order of my words and flow of language, my spelling and grammar erratic; words omitted or repeated twice, letters missed from the beginning, end or middle and often in the wrong order.
+Words pour forth, scatter on the page and I have to re-read, correct and re-correct their order and flow, my spelling and grammar often erratic; words omitted or repeated twice, letters missed from the beginning, end or middle of a word, and often in the wrong order.

 I write by virtue of my ‘word processor’; my handwriting, although quite neat initially, quickly deteriorates into illegible scrawl after a few sentences, which even I cannot decipher.
+My notes quickly become chaotic, here and there, a messy ink splodge of crossing-outs, insertions and additional notes, aborted attempts and new starts, scribbled in various random note books and on spare pieces of paper, thoughts and ideas desperately captured before they disappear through the net of my short-term memory.
+When I read, words can play tricks, disappearing or transforming into something else my brain reconstructs to compensate for their illusiveness.
 The effort required to work through this trait exhausts my brain and sometimes I quite literally cannot keep my eyes open and have to sleep, even just for five minutes.
 In this context, to write a book at all is at one and the same time inspired ambition and a huge challenge.

 Finding a publisher…

-I discovered that many renowned companies, although maintaining their ‘front cover’ identity, have been taken over by one or two very large corporate organisations whom generally only accept manuscripts forwarded by an agent.
+I discovered that many renowned companies, although maintaining their ‘front cover’ identity, in fact have been absorbed, taken over, by a handful of very large corporate organisations whom generally only accept manuscripts forwarded by an agent.

 None of the information I gleaned or responses I received filled me with any confidence.
 I could not risk sending my precious manuscript to a publisher who potentially would not respond for several months, especially given, by their own admission, the high possibility of rejection.
 Neither could I risk, for obvious reasons, sending my manuscript to several publishers at the same time to see who would accept my work.
 The time, effort, sacrifice and cost could not be justified through such an approach.

-I reviewed the list again.
-Who could I trust, who would nurture and guide my effort, give constructive support and feedback, progress my book from draft to finished book ready for market?
+So, I reviewed the list again, specifically asking myself, ‘who could I trust, who would nurture and guide my effort, give constructive support and feedback, progress my book from draft to finished book ready for market?’

 I decided to begin locally, and discovered a small ‘eco-friendly’ publishing company who appeared to tick all the right boxes.
 In deed, their exuberant, slightly over-the-top, sales pitch was persuading.
 They eagerly assured me they possessed the necessary ‘techno geek’ (their term) qualifications and professional experience to evolve my manuscript from written word to publication format.
 They produced examples of books they had already published, and enthusiastically confirmed they would be ‘delighted’ to publish my work.
 So, believing I had ticked the next box on my list, I completed my manuscript.

-However, their over-enthusiastic introduction, boasts and assurances of professional skills, crumbled to dust amongst the debris of meetings, attended but detail not followed through (their dynamic enthusiasm apparently withering, assertions and promises forgotten on our departure from each other), or deferred; missed deadlines; unanswered emails and phone calls; the long uncomfortable silences.
-Two years from our first meeting, without consultation, contract implied but still unsigned, flouting professional protocol, they published ‘over my head’, to my utter horror, incorrectly configuring my work and making numerous unforgiving errors in the process (their professed expertise, a shattered illusion, shards of broken glass stabbing my ambition).
-Needless to say, we parted company, their failed attempt withdrawn from publication.
-I seriously questioned my judgement.
+However, the over-enthusiastic introduction, boasts and assurances of professional skills extolled by this company, crumbled to dust amongst the debris of meetings, attended but detail not followed through (their dynamic enthusiasm apparently withering, assertions and promises forgotten on our departure from each other) or deferred.
+The missed deadlines, unanswered emails and phone calls, the long uncomfortable silences, backed up against their door.
+Two years from our first meeting, without consultation, contract implied but still unsigned, and flouting professional protocol, they published ‘over my head’, to my utter horror, incorrectly configuring my work, deconstructing tables into plain text, making numerous unforgiving errors in the process (their professed expertise, a shattered illusion, shards of broken glass stabbing my ambition).
+Needless to say, we parted company, my book withdrawn from their possession, publication immediately arrested.
+Distressed, I seriously questioned my judgement.

 “Challenges are gifts that force us to search for a new centre of gravity.
 Don’t fight them.
 Just find a new way to stand.”
 Oprah Winfrey

 Karma is a simple concept or principle, an objective process; cause and effect, we simply reap what we sow.
 And so it was (and is) for me.
 Although I do not take responsibility for their behaviour, I do take responsibility for my own.
 I did keep my end of the bargain and worked diligently to produce and promote my work to the best of my ability, delivering everything I promised.
-I learned a valuable lesson, though, about the law of attraction and self worth, about not having the courage to ‘speak out’ sooner, or to stand up for and believe in the value of my effort and ability.
-Our interaction should have ended when they glibly confessed to loosing my drawings, after the first missed publication deadline, or when my gut screamed anxious warnings within me.
+I learned a valuable lesson, though, about the law of attraction and self worth, about not having the courage to ‘speak out’ sooner, or to stand up for and believe in myself and the value of my effort and ability.
+Our interaction should have ended when they glibly confessed to loosing my drawings, after the first (of three) missed publication deadline, or when my gut screamed anxious warnings within me as I parted from meetings.
 Yet, I allowed my self-doubt and sense of feeling small to obscure my better judgement.
+I colluded.

 Good publishers respect their readers as well as their authors and produce books that people want to ‘own’, add to their collection, read and keep to re-read and lend to friends and family.

 Dice shaken and thrown, I landed on the square that sent me back to ‘go’ (and some).
-My search began again.
-This time, though, I found the courage to seek a publisher ‘I deserve’ and not one ‘good enough for me’.
+My search for a publisher began again.
+After much reflection though, this time I found the courage to seek a publisher ‘I deserve’ and not one ‘good enough for me’.
 Oprah is right when she says, “You get in life what you have the courage to ask for.”

-There is no comparison.
+There is no comparison with my previous experience.
 Their ‘eco-friendly’ stance is actually grounded within a sound, proficient, thereby sustainable, business model.
 Extremely efficient and proactive, with clearly defined guidelines and boundaries, there is no ambiguity.
 Promises are kept, deadlines are met, communication is maintained, the author becomes ‘part of the team’, each an expert in their own field, and nothing is progressed without approval.
 Simple, yet proficient!
-My experience of working with them is, in contrast, and to my relief, extremely positive, and I have absolutely no reason to doubt that it will continue to be so; the adage ‘actions speak louder than words’ echoes within me as I make this statement.
+My experience of working with them is, to my relief, extremely positive, and I have absolutely no reason to doubt that it will continue to be so; the adage ‘actions speak louder than words’ echoes, rings, within me as I make this statement.

-My second book is about to reach the shelves, my first book a 2019 award winning new-release bestseller – so, you see, actions do speak louder than words, and tenacity does pay off in the end, in spite of the entropy that pulls at the stings of our faith and belief.
-I may not be a Pulitzer prize-winner (well I couldn’t be anyway, apart from any other reason, I’m British) but I have happily reached my own mountain top, with a deep sense of gratitude for the support and encouragement I encountered along the way!!!!
+My first book, Essential Oils for Mindfulness and Meditation, was published Autumn 2018, an award-winning, best selling new release, and was also published in Traditional Chinese in 2019.
+My second book, Essential Oils for the Whole Body, was published Autumn 2019 and was also a winner of the Janey Loves Platinum Award (2020).
+My third book (official title to be confirmed) has just been accepted by Inner Traditions for publication in Autumn 2021.
+So, you see, actions do speak louder than words, and, in spite of the entropy that pulls at the threads of our faith and self belief, tenacity and hard work does pay off in the end.
+I may not be a Pulitzer prize-winner (well, I couldn’t be anyway, apart from any other reason, I’m British!) but I have happily reached my own mountain top with a deep sense of gratitude for the support and encouragement I encountered, and also for the lessons I learned along the way!!!!